The law has changed. Your TV Licence now also covers you to download or watch any BBC programmes on iPlayer. Find out more

 What if I change address?

 Your licence won’t automatically move with you.
-Don’t worry – it’s easy to update us.
-Just let us know and you'll be sure you're covered.
+Don’t worry – if you know where you’re moving to and when, update your details and you'll be sure you're covered.
+Or find out what to do with your TV Licence when you move home.